Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/_index.md

 ****Command that is submitted for a new file****

-The following example demonstrates how the PART name is used for the first directory sub-level, and the IDF name for the second level sub-directory.
+The following example demonstrates how the PART name is used for the first directory sub- level, and the IDF name for the second level sub- directory.

 - Original file:     `/dir_c/scan/newyork/idf1/my_file.txt`
 - Moved file: ` /dir_c/work/newyork/idf1/my_file.20131025.txt`